Maritime history: Historiography

 Historians from many lands have published monographs, popular and scholarly articles, and collections of archival resources.
 A leading journal is International Journal of Maritime History, a fully refereed scholarly journal published twice a year by the International Maritime Economic History Association.
 Based in Canada with an international editorial board, it explores the maritime dimensions of economic, social, cultural, and environmental history.
 For a broad overview, see the four-volume encyclopedia edited by John B. Hattendorf, Oxford Encyclopedia of Maritime History (Oxford, 2007).
 It contains over 900 articles by 400 scholars and runs 2900 pages.
 Other major reference resources are Spencer Tucker, ed., Naval Warfare: An International Encyclopedia (3 vol. ABC-CLIO, 2002) with 1500 articles in 1231, pages, and I. C. B. Dear and Peter Kemp, eds., Oxford Companion to Ships and the Sea (2nd ed.
 2005) with 2600 articles in 688 pages.

 Typically, studies of merchant shipping and of defensive navies are seen as separate fields.
 Inland waterways are included within 'maritime history,' especially inland seas such as the Great Lakes of North America, and major navigable rivers and canals worldwide.

 One approach to maritime history writing has been nicknamed 'rivet counting' because of a focus on the minutiae of the vessel.
 However, revisionist scholars are creating new turns in the study of maritime history.
 This includes a post-1980s turn towards the study of human users of ships (which involves sociology, cultural geography, gender studies and narrative studies); and post-2000 turn towards seeing sea travel as part of the wider history of transport and mobilities.
 This move is sometimes associated with Marcus Rediker and Black Atlantic studies, but most recently has emerged from the International Association for the History of Transport, Traffic and Mobilities (T2M).

+Building on earlier efforts to bring the ocean itself, rather than merely maritime activity at the surface, into historical analysis, Michael W. Jung has proposed the concept of Sub-Oceanic History.
+The approach shifts attention from the sea surface to the ocean's interior as a historically produced and technologically mediated space.
+It connects histories of diving and underwater exploration with the history of knowledge, science and technology, and infrastructure, and examines how changing forms of underwater access - from freediving and scuba diving to saturation systems, submersibles, and remotely operated vehicles - have transformed the ocean interior into a space that can increasingly be accessed, known, and controlled.
+Jung frames this relationship through the analytical triad of access, knowledge, and control and positions Sub-Oceanic History at the intersection of maritime history, environmental history, and Science and Technology Studies (STS).